jdunkerley/jdunkerley/alteryx-cubic-splines.md

     return A, B, C
 ```

 The next step is to compute the right-hand side of the equation.
 This will be an array of length `n`.
-For notation, lets call this `D` - the same as in the Wikiversity article:
+For notation, let's call this `D` - the same as in the Wikiversity article:

 ![Equation for D(0)](/assets/spline/equation_d0.svg)